usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Added the delete functionality to category.js and onclick event to the delete function
 - Added the function delete (url) at the end of the page
 - The delete button is not working
+- MY PROBLEM WAS THERE WAS NO SPACE BEFORE CLASS FOR THE DELETE BUTTON!!!!
+I FIXED THE PROBLEM BY ADDING SPACE!

 -------- THE END OF PART 2 -------------